terminalpp/terminalpp/README.md

 Iosevka is also the first font `tpp` will try to use.
 If not found, defaults to `Consolas` on Windows and system font on Linux.
 This can be changed at any time either on the commandline, or in the settings.json

-# Platform Support
+# Platform Specific Notes

 `tpp` is supported natively on Windows and Linux.
 It runs on Apple computers as well, although the support is experimental and an X server is required for `tpp` to work at all.

 ## Windows

 On Windows, Windows 10 1903 and above are supported. `tpp` works with default `cmd.exe` prompt, Powershell and most importantly the Windows Subsystem for Linux (WSL).
 Accelerated rendering via DirectWrite is used.
-An installer is available.
-Settings are stored in `%APP_DATA%\\local\\terminalpp\\settings.json`.
+An `msi` installer is available in the release assets.

-To force `tpp` to use `cmd.exe` use the following:

-    tpp --use-conpty -e cmd.exe

-To force powershell, run:

-    tpp --use-conpty -e powershell.exe

-To force WSL with ConPTY, use:

-    tpp --use-conpty -e wsl.exe

-And finally, to force WSL with the bypass, use (assuming bypass is enabled in settings.json):

-    tpp -e wsl.exe tpp-bypass

 ### ConPTY Bypass

 If `tpp` is used with WSL, the [`tpp-bypass`](https://github.com/zduka/tpp-bypass) app can be used inside WSL to bypass the ConPTY terminal driver in Windows.
 This has numerous benefits such as full support for all escape sequences (i.e. mouse works) and speed (with the bypass enabled, `tpp` is the fastest terminal emulator on windows*).

-If the bypass is installed *before* `tpp`, `tpp` will automatically use it, otherwise it must be confifured manually.
-It is therefore recommended to install bypass before `tpp`.
-For installation, follow the instructions on the bypass' [website](https://github.com/zduka/tpp-bypass).
+If `wsl` is detected, `tpp` will attempt to install the bypass upon its first execution by downloading the binary appropriate for given `wsl` distribution.

+> Alternatively, the bypass can be downloaded from the repository above, built and installed manually as `~/.local/bin/tpp-bypass` where `tpp` will find it.
+Note that bypass check is only performed on first execution (i.e. when no settings.json exists).

 ### Building from sources